Frances McElhill has more than 30 years’ experience representing nonprofit corporation clients and their boards of trustees.

 - Received the Catholic Charities of the Diocese of Trenton’s Light of Hope Award in honor of her support and commitment to the work of Catholic Charities in communities in Burlington County.

-- Presented “Board Governance Best Practices”, Capacity Building: Technical Assistance for Nonprofit Organizations Workshop, Nonprofit Development Center of Southern New Jersey (2011, 2012)
+- “Board Governance Best Practices,” Capacity Building: Technical Assistance for Nonprofit Organizations Workshop, Nonprofit Development Center of Southern New Jersey (2011, 2012)

-- Lecturer for The University of Pennsylvania, Department of Organizational Management Fundraising Certificate Program, “Tax Law and Nonprofits” (2001 & 1994)
+- “Tax Law and Nonprofits,” University of Pennsylvania, Department of Organizational Management Fundraising Certificate Program (2001 & 1994)